Jimmie Johnson Voted into 2024 NASCAR Hall of Fame Class

 “I drove a Chad Knaus set-up racecar throughout every moment we had and to share this induction with him is incredible,” continued Johnson.
 “This is such a huge honor, I’m thankful for Ricky Hendrick, Rick Hendrick and the entire Hendrick family, Jeff Gordon, Chad, and everyone at Hendrick Motorsports and in the NASCAR industry who has ever touched a No. 48 car throughout the years.
 This is as much of a celebration for all of them as it is for me.
 We did this as a team.”

 Johnson’s success and impact on the sport have finally earned him the most prestigious honor one can receive in NASCAR racing.
-He will officially be enshrined in the NASCAR Hall of Fame during the class of 2024’s induction ceremony on January 19, 2024 at the Charlotte Convention Center in Charlotte, N.C.
+He will officially be enshrined in the NASCAR Hall of Fame during the class of 2024’s induction ceremony on January 19, 2024 at the Charlotte Convention Center in Charlotte, N.C

 LMC PR